blackbeltscripting/rootOOP/README.md

 # rootOOP

-This project is designed to create the safest PHP script possible by moving all vulnerable functions to one file and calling them remotely.
+This is designed to create the safest PHP script possible by moving all vulnerable functions to one file and calling them remotely.
 This automatically creates a MVC environment.
 Think of rootOOP as an automatic Model.
 A wiki will be coming soon.

 **This project is still in development.**